keboola/developers-docs/extend/index.md

 there are two types of extensions available:

 * [Generic Extractor](todo) - a specific component designated for implementing extractors for services with REST API
-* Custom Extension - a component extending KBC with arbitrary code
+* Custom Extension - a component extending KBC with an arbitrary code

 ## Custom Extensions

-Custom Extensions can be used as Extractors, Writers and Applications.
-An application processes input tables stored in CSV files and generates result tables in CSV files.
-An extractor works the same way.
-However, instead of reading its input from KBC tables, it gets it from its source (usually an API).
-Similarly, a Writer does not generate any KBC tables.
-We make sure the CSV files are created in and taken from the right places.
+Custom Extensions can be used as Applications, Extractors and Writers.

+Applications process input tables stored in CSV files and generate result tables in CSV files.
+Extractors work the same way.
+However, instead of reading their input from KBC tables, they get it from an external source (usually an API).
+Similarly, Writers do not generate any KBC tables.

-Extensions run inside a [Docker component](/architecture/docker-bundle) which takes care of:
+All extensions run inside a [Docker component](/architecture/docker-bundle) which takes care of:

-* authentication
+* Authentication
-* starting and stopping the extension
+* Starting and stopping the extension
-* reading and writing data to KBC Storage
+* Reading and writing data to KBC Storage
-* application isolation
+* Application isolation

 They must adhere to a [common interface](/extend/common-interface).